Electronic Structure of Epitaxial Films of the Bilayer Strontium Ruthenate: Sr$_{3}$Ru$_2$O$_{7}$

 Here, we report the first combined experimental and theoretical investigation of the electronic band structure and FS topology of Sr$_{3}$Ru$_2$O$_{7}$ thin films.
-Using molecular beam epitaxy (MBE), we deposited Sr$_{3}$Ru$_2$O$_{7}$ films on (LaAlO$_{3}$)$_{0.3}$(Sr$_{2}$TaAlO$_{6}$)$_{0.7}$ (LSAT) and SrTiO$_3$ (STO) single-crystal substrates.
+Using molecular beam epitaxy (MBE), we deposited Sr$_{3}$Ru$_2$O$_{7}$ films on LSAT and STO single-crystal substrates.
 The reflection high-energy electron diffraction (RHEED) data acquired during growth indicate high-quality epitaxial Sr$_{3}$Ru$_2$O$_{7}$ films; while the in-plane lattice parameters extracted from reciprocal space maps (RSMs) confirm coherent growth accompanied by compressive and tensile strains on LSAT and STO, respectively.
 To examine how these strain states modify the electronic structure, we performed ARPES measurements on the Sr$_{3}$Ru$_2$O$_{7}$ films.
-We observe substantial strain-dependent transformations in the band dispersions.
-The measured FSs show that compressively strained films adopt an orthorhombic structure, whereas tensile-strained films exhibit a tetragonal symmetry.
+We observe substantial substrate-dependent transformations in the band dispersions, which can be attributed to the type of strain involved.
+The measured FSs show that compressively strained films have a reconstructed FS that is comparable to the orthorhombic Sr$_{3}$Ru$_2$O$_{7}$ single crystal, whereas tensile-strained films exhibit a FS that underlies tetragonal-like symmetry.
 These observations indicate that the RuO$_6$ octahedral rotation responsible for Brillouin zone reconstruction and band backfolding is suppressed in samples grown on STO.
-The DFT-calculated bands, obtained by incorporating the RSM-derived lattice parameters, are in general agreement with the ARPES experiments and reproduce the main features of the measured FSs.
-Within a few meV below E$_F$, we observe two flat bands along $\Gamma$-$X$ in the orthorhombic phase and around $\Gamma$ in the tetragonal phase.
-These bands suggest possible van Hove singularities near E$_F$, a condition that favors magnetic instabilities in epitaxial Sr$_{3}$Ru$_2$O$_{7}$ films.
+The DFT-calculated bands show qualitative agreement with the ARPES measurements and capture several dominant features of the measured Fermi surfaces.
+Within a few meV below E$_F$, we observe two flat bands along $\Gamma$-$X$ in the films grown on LSAT and around $\Gamma$ in the latter.